rahulsurwade08/owtf/infra/terraform/README.md

     Run this command if you want to destroy the created infrastructure on AWS account.
 ### Creating and Adding SSL Certificates to an Application Load Balancer (ALB)

-> Note: If you want to use HTTPS for your application, follow below steps.
-Else these steps can we skipped.
+> Note: If you want to use HTTPS for your application, follow below steps. else these steps can be skipped.
 ### Creating an SSL Certificate

 #### Using AWS Certificate Manager (ACM)